nwoolls/homebrew-xgminer/README.md

 homebrew-cryptocoin
 ===================
-This repository contains Homebrew formulas for two popular CrytpoCoin miners: cgminer and bfgminer.
+This repository contains Homebrew formulas for two popular crypto-coin miners: cgminer and bfgminer.

 Installation
 ------------